-Although vertically pointing radars are useful for Doppler spectra observations (e.g., Kneifel et al., 2016; Kalesse et al., 2016), they cannot provide slant-wise polarimetric measurements of ZDR, which can be useful to estimate the shape of the ice particles, due to their observation geometry.
-In this study we want to investigate the feasibility to combine two spatially separated radars to derive observations of DWR and ZDR for size, shape and mass retrievals of ice cloud particles and aggregates detected above the ML.
-In the scope of the priority program "Polarimetric Radar Observations meet Atmospheric Modelling (PROM; Trömel et al., 2021)", funded by the German Research Foundation (DFG), we explore the added value when operational weather radars are augmented with cloud radar measurements.
+Although vertically pointing radars are useful for Doppler spectra observations (e.g., Kneifel et al., 2016; Kalesse et al., 2016), they cannot provide slantwise polarimetric measurements of ZDR, which can be useful to estimate the shape of the ice particles, due to their observation geometry.
+In this study we want to investigate the feasibility of combining two spatially separated radars to derive observations of DWR and ZDR for size, shape, and mass retrievals of ice cloud particles and aggregates detected above the ML.
+In the scope of the priority program "Fusion of Radar Polarimetry and Numerical Atmospheric Modelling Towards an Improved Understanding of Cloud and Precipitation Processes" (PROM; Trömel et al., 2021), funded by the German Research Foundation (DFG), we explore the added value when operational weather radars are augmented with cloud radar measurements.
 By using ZDR measurements from a polarimetric weather radar, we estimate the shape of the ice hydrometeors.
-To estimate particle size, we use simultaneous range-height indicator (RHI) scans from a scanning cloud radar, 23 km apart from the weather radar, to obtain dual-wavelength observations for the same observation volume.
-As we aim to use DWR and ZDR measurements from two different locations, we are focused on case studies with homogeneous cloud scenes and in which hydrometeor attenuation can considered to be negligible.
-Therefore, we selected cloud cross-sections of cloud scenes with stratiform snowfall where water hydrometeors are unlikely to occur.
+To estimate particle size, we use simultaneous range-height indicator (RHI) scans from a scanning cloud radar, 23 km away from the weather radar, to obtain dualwavelength observations for the same observation volume.
+As we aim to use DWR and ZDR measurements from two different locations, we are focused on case studies with homogeneous cloud scenes and in which hydrometeor attenuation can be considered negligible.
+Therefore, we selected cloud cross-sections of cloud scenes with stratiform snowfall wherein water hydrometeors are unlikely to occur.
 To exclude liquid hydrometeors and melting layers, an ice mask was developed and applied to the observational dataset.
 Future studies will also include wet particles to improve the representation of melting and riming processes in numerical weather models.
-Combining ice scattering simulations and radar measurements we present an ice microphysics retrieval that resolves the ice water content, the median size and the apparent shape of the detected ice particles.
-The apparent shape, for simplicity the term shape will be used throughout this study, is described by the average observed aspect ratio which is strongly connected to the orientation of ice particles including their flutter around this preferential orientation.
-Our approach considers single RHI scans from each radar instrument resulting in a single radar cross-section.
-In the special case when the wind direction in this area is aligned to our radars cross-section, we can monitor the evolution of precipitation and the development of fall streaks inside the clouds by performing continuous RHI scans according to the precipitation rate.
-In another approach, to deeply investigate the initiation of convection as well as to better observe ice microphysical processes in clouds, we performed sector range-height indicator (S-RHI) using POLDIRAD and MIRA-35 to monitor precipitation cells during convection.
+Combining ice-scattering simulations and radar measurements, we present an ice microphysics retrieval that resolves the ice water content, the median size, and the apparent shape of the detected ice particles.
+The apparent shape (for simplicity, the term "shape" will be used throughout this study) is described by the average observed aspect ratio, which is strongly connected to the orientation of ice particles including their flutter around this preferential orientation.
+Our approach considers single RHI scans from each radar instrument, resulting in a single radar cross-section.
+In the special case when the wind direction in this area is aligned to our radar cross-section, we can monitor the evolution of precipitation and the development of fall streaks inside the clouds by performing continuous RHI scans according to the precipitation rate.
+In another approach, to deeply investigate the initiation of convection as well as to better observe ice microphysical processes in clouds, we used a sector range-height indicator (S-RHI) with POLDIRAD and MIRA-35 to monitor precipitation cells during convection.
 In this way, a first scan was executed towards the cell of interest at a specific azimuth.
-Then, two additional fast RHI scans were executed from each radar deviated ±2° from the initial azimuth.
-This approach can result in nine vertical profiles within the precipitation cell providing additional microphysical information (Köcher et al., 2022, their Fig. 1).
+Then, two additional fast RHI scans were executed from each radar deviated $\pm 2^{\circ}$ from the initial azimuth.
+This approach can result in nine vertical profiles within the precipitation cell, providing additional microphysical information (Köcher et al., 2022, their Fig. 1).